ArtSpan Art-in-Neighborhoods Exhibitions at CounterPulse

-Submit to this open call to be considered for two upcoming solo ArtSpan Art-in-Neighborhoods Exhibitions at CounterPulse this Spring and Summer.
+Submit to this open call to be considered for an upcoming solo/dual ArtSpan Art-in-Neighborhoods Exhibitions at CounterPulse this September 2019 through January 2020.
 The selection process will prioritize artists who are thinking site-specifically and/or artworks that are experimental in content or form.
 The primary installation areas are white walls throughout the three-floor lobby gallery, please CLICK HERE for specifications, and consider the dimensions of the walls with the works you submit.

 - Location: CounterPulse, 80 Turk St, San Francisco, CA 94102

 - Exhibition Dates: September 10, 2019–Week of December 2, 2019

 - Sales: Sales will be processed through ArtSpan with 80% commission going to the artist and 20% going to ArtSpan.

 TO SUBMIT: Complete the submissions form including at least 5 images of artworks that are currently available to hang for the show.